 NUMBER MESSAGE ACTION 9001 NATIVE LANGUAGE SUPPORT SOFTWARE NOT INSTALLED.
 Ask the System Manager to install NLS software.
 9002 LANGUAGE SPECIFIED IS NOT CONFIGURED ON THIS SYSTEM.
-Select another language or ask the System Manager to configure the desired language.
-9011 WARNING: LANGUAGE NOT CONFIGURED.
+00 9011 WARNING: LANGUAGE NOT CONFIGURED.
 CHANGE OR HIT "ENTER" TO PROCEED.
-Language specified is not configured on the system.
-Forms file produced can only be executed on a system configured with that language.
-9014 ATTEMPTED SETTING A LANGUAGE DEPENDENT FORMS FILE TO ANOTHER LANGUAGE.
+IGURED.
+CHANGE OR HIT on the system.
+Forms file produced 9014 ATTEMPTED SETTING A LANGUAGE DEPENDENT FORMS FILE TO ANOTHER LANGUAGE.
 VSETLANG can only be used with in- ternational forms files.
 9015 NATIVE-3000 IS CURRENTLY THE ONLY SELECTION AVAILABLE.
 FORMSPEC language can only be 0 in this version.
 9500 LANGUAGE OF FORMS FILE IS NOT CONFIGURED ON THIS SYSTEM.
 Ask the System Manager to configure the language or use forms file on a system with that language configured.
 9998 LANGUAGE ID MUST BE 0 TO 999 OR -1 FOR INTERNATIONAL FORMS FILE.
 Forms file language ID number must be between -1 and 999.